NOTICE: The e-Advice program is closed for the 2017-2018 Greater San Diego Science and Engineering Fair and will reopen in September, 2018.

-The goal of the e-Mentor program is to improve the quality of science projects and to increase the interaction between the professional community and local students.
+The goal of the e-Advice program is to improve the quality of science projects and to increase the interaction between the professional community and local students.
 Our mission is to inspire the future generation of scientists, engineers, and technology innovators.

 Interested students can improve their project quality by using an outside-of-school mentor.
 The program provides a wonderful opportunity for adults to give back to the community as well as utilize their interests and expertise to help students.
 The student gains from not only improved project quality but also the experience of interacting with another adult on a topic of mutual interest.